evernost/rootsOfChaos/README.md

 - find *the proper way* to transition from one candidate to the other
 - define what we mean by "*the proper*"...

+[TODO]

 ## Link between orbits of different sizes
 As the orbit size gets higher in value, it becomes much harder to find a polynomial containing this cycle.

-The coefficients required have very little flexibility and a small deviation can easily demote the solution to a *degenerated* version with a lower cycle (e.g. in reduction, where coefficients are forced to 0 when they were not close enough)
+The coefficients required have very little flexibility and a small deviation can easily demote the solution to a *degenerated* version with a lower cycle length (e.g. in reduction, where coefficients are quantized to 0 when they were not close enough)

-But this shows that some cycles are actually connected.
-If improper precision can lead to a smaller cycle, it also means that a proper tuning could achieve a higher cycle.
+But this also shows that some cycles are actually connected.
+If improper precision can lead to a smaller cycle, a proper tuning could achieve a higher cycle.

 [TODO]